typelevel/typelevel-nix/README.md

 Yes.
 You should be able to put a `flake.nix` so you can share with your colleagues or open source collaborators, and even provide a [direnv] so your `$SHELL` and `$EDITOR` do the right thing.
 Examples forthcoming.

-### Is this a Typelevel project?

-It's built with Typelevel projects in mind, but this is an individual experiment right now.
-If received well, I'll transfer it.

 ### Can I read `.java-version` from jEnv to get an appropriate JDK?

 ```nix